jackiekazil/presentations/201902_PyTN/slides.md

 Note:
 * ABMs go by many names
-* MAS is related, but generally more applied.
-Focused on solution, not simulation.
+* MAS related - Focused on solution, not simulation.
 * Game theory: related, but we want less than perfectly rational agents, no closed-form solutions.
-* Cellular automata: basically a subset of ABM
+* CA: subset of ABM
-* Microsimulation: sometimes used in geography to mean ABM
+* Microsim: used in GIS to mean ABM
-* Individual-based model: what ABM are sometimes called in ecology.
+* Individual: ABMs are called in ecologywhat ABM are sometimes called in ecology.

 ----